 Has the amount of enforcement you do changed?

 No. There has been no change in the amount of enforcement we provide.
-There will be an increase in roadside engagement, as we work closely with our partners across Wales to engage with communities following the legislative change.
+There was an increase in roadside engagement through Operation Ugain.

 What is the enforcement threshold in 20mph for GoSafe fixed and mobile speed cameras?

 GoSafe apply the NPCC guidelines which outline the enforcement thresholds of not less than 10% plus 2mph.
-While the public get used to the change in default limit, Chief Police Officers have allowed us to increase this to 10% plus 4mph in 20mph only, meaning we start to prosecute at 26mph in a 20mph limit.
+Following the change in default limit, Chief Police Officers allowed us to increase this to 10% plus 4mph in 20mph only, meaning we start to prosecute at 26mph in a 20mph limit.

 Can I get speed bumps or other engineering measures?